Your complete guide to Sunday roast dinners in Leeds.

 Water Lane, Holbeck

-Rhe restaurant has been known to serve up a Lamb rump on special occasions, along with roast beef, belly pork and even plenty of vegetarian and vegan options too- but every week the options are just what you need for your weekend meat and carb fix.
+Another great pub Sunday roast can be found at The Midnight Bell, serving up a delicious lamb rump on special occasions, along with roast beef, belly pork and even plenty of vegetarian and vegan options too- but every week the options are just what you need for your weekend meat and carb fix.

 Also, plates come with all trimmings and they’re an excellent hangover cure (just incase you’re a little delicate today).